AB Negative Blood

 How Can I Donate AB Negative Blood?

-So how can you donate AB-negative blood?
-It's pretty simple.
-You can donate your blood to your local blood bank or donation center.
-They'll test to ensure that it matches the blood type of the patient who needs it, and then it will be stored until it's needed.
+It's quite simple.
+You can donate blood at your local blood bank or donation centre.
+They'll test it to make sure it matches the patient's blood type, and then store it until needed.

-If you're interested in donating your blood or participating in medical research, don't hesitate to contact your local blood bank or medical center.
-They would be more than happy to talk to you about how you can help.
+If you'd like to donate blood or participate in medical research, please contact your local blood bank or medical centre.
+They would be happy to discuss with you about how you can help.

 Here's the list of blood types in decreasing order of disease resistance: